 - CATCH APP - free health app providing personalised information and guidance for parents and carers of children aged 0-5

-Birth - 12 months - A weekly stay and play session in your local children's centre providing activities for your babies development, information and advice from Family Service Workers and Health Professionals and an opportunity to meet with other parents and babies of a similar age.
+Birth - 12 months - A weekly stay and play session in your local children's centre / family hub providing activities for your babies development, information and advice from Family Service Workers and Health Professionals and an opportunity to meet with other parents and babies of a similar age.

 Further information and support

 - Safe Sleep Advice from the Early Start Team and the Health Visiting Service

 - Home Safety Advice from the Early Start Team and the Health Visiting Team

 - ICON - Information about infant crying and how to cope